Harvard Undergraduate Council: Abolition of the Undergraduate Council (2021-22)

 On April 5, 2022, every Harvard undergraduate received $10 from a sum of $125,325.44 that had been withheld from the UC while it was being audited by Risk Management and Audit Services.
 On April 11, 2022, Risk Management and Audit Services released the results of its financial and operational audit of the UC in a 17-page report.
 The audit concluded that "the system of internal control at the UC is inadequate" because "one individual has control over disbursing funds," the UC "does not use software for budgeting, accounting, and financial reporting," and "spending is not tracked against the budget."
 The auditors found that the UC spent $2,190 on Patagonia sweaters, spent $6,758 on a Sunapee, NH members retreat, and made a contribution of $21,570 to the Black Lives Matter movement "without DSO approval," answering longstanding student questions about the UC's financial management.

 The replacement organization, the Harvard Undergraduate Association, intended to address many of the alleged problems of the prior organization, such as a widespread lack of confidence in the Undergraduate Council, allegations of Undergraduate Council financial mismanagement, and the Undergraduate Council's existing representation plan.
 This new body included fewer elected representatives and solicited undergraduate volunteers to join one of the organization's issue-focused teams.
+By its fourth year, the Harvard Undergraduate Association's approval rating stood at 39 percent (against 33 percent disapproval), a marked improvement over the 9 percent approval rating that the Undergraduate Council attained one week before it was abolished.